QuentinRa/blog.quentinra.dev/info/ocaml/index.md

 ## Data structures

-We are testing different ways of storing of big amount of data, along with the efficiency.
+We are testing different ways of storing of big amount of data, along with their efficiency.

 * [Binary Search Trees](data/bst.md) (`ABR`)
 * [AVL trees](data/avl.md)